Next steps in Troconis trial; domestic violence advocates say more work to be done

 She also noted though the verdict moved the needle, there is still a lot of work to be done.

-“We have to wake up in the morning and make sure there isn’t a Jennifer behind her today, who is asking for the same protection,” Keller said.
+“We have to wake up in the morning and make certain there isn’t a Jennifer in family court today, who is asking a judge for the same protections to keep herself and her children safe, and then having that request ignored,” Keller said.